paulhugel/mcp-dataverse/docs/README.md

 # Dataverse MCP Use Cases

-The **Dataverse MCP** (Machine-Connectable Protocol) enables automated tools and LLM agents to explore and analyze the global Dataverse data network.
+The **Dataverse MCP** (Model Context Protocol) enables automated tools and LLM agents to explore and analyze the global Dataverse data network.

 ## 🚀 Onboarding: Before You Start